superorbital/cludo/DEVELOPMENT.md

 # and more...
 ```

-* Binaries are cross compiled for various OS's and architectures and are available in the `builds/` directory.
+* Binaries are cross-compiled for various OS's and architectures and are available in the `builds/` directory.

 ## Running the server locally